 - Be at least 18 years of age and completed high school

 - Live, work, or attend school in the Greater laurel Community.

 - Have no prior felony convictions and no misdemeanor convictions for offenses involving weapons or violence.

 The entire application must be returned to the Laurel Police Department by mail. email, or in person.
-Candidates will be contacted by mail or phone and advised of their status of their application.
+Candidates will be contacted by mail or phone and advised of the status of their application.

 Class size will be limited to no more than 20 students.
-Rosters will be filled on a first come, first served basis, selected from a pool of qualified applicants.
-Additional candidates meeting the eligibility requirements will be placed on a waiting list for the future academy sessions.
+Rosters will be filled on a first-come, first-served basis, and selected from a pool of qualified applicants.
+Additional candidates meeting the eligibility requirements will be placed on a waiting list for future academy sessions.

 Any entry standard may be waived upon review and approval of the Chief of Police.

 The Laurel Police Citizen’s Police Academy is free to all students.